babylonhealth/ios-playbook/Cookbook/Technical-Documents/Optimizely.md

 Note that experiments can have any number of variations, but more than two will be unusual as it gets more difficult to collect conclusive data.

-Tracking of active variants both for feature switches and for A/B tests is done automatically and generally does not requeire any additional implementation.
+Tracking of active variants both for feature switches and for A/B tests is done automatically and generally does not require any additional implementation.

 !["activations page"](./Assets/optimizely/OptimizelyExperimentActivations.png)